ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 ADHD in children guide showing child brain development and attention regulation visualization

-One of the key regions involved is the prefrontal cortex, often called the brain’s “control center.”
+One of the key regions involved is the prefrontal cortex, often called the brain’s control center.
 This region manages executive functions, the mental skills that help children:

 • Focus and shift attention